Karxem/collector-of-eternity/README.md

    go build -o ../dist/collector-of-eternity.exe
    ```

-   This command will compile the project to the dist folder.
+   This command will compile the project to the dist folder as an exe.

 ## Contributing